-How to decorate a flocked, frosted or snowy artificial Christmas tree
+How do I decorate a frosted or snowy artificial Christmas tree?

 What could be more Christmassy than a dusting of snow on your artificial tree

 When most people think about buying an artificial Christmas tree plain green immediately comes to mind, but what about trying something a little different and go for a flocked or frosted tree.
 I know they are not the easiest to decorate but when you get it right they look absolutely stunning.
 Another disadvantage is that the heavily flocked trees do shed their snow and when you are decorating them don’t wear anything knitted or made of jersey otherwise you’ll end up covered in the flock and it’s very time consuming trying to remove the stuff!
 The easiest way to remove it from your clothes is to wrap some broad sellotape around your hand with the sticky side out.

 Buying a pre-lit tree is so much easier then struggling to light one yourself and getting covered in flock.
 Most are lit with either warm or cool white LED lights; but the Iceland Fir from The National Tree Company has the biggest array of lights; warm white, multi-coloured and pastel colours.
 They are also multi-function so you are not just confined to static lights, they will also flash, fade and gently twinkle.
 If you have a cool palette of decorations then go for the cool white lights and the warm white if using a more neutral natural colour scheme.